Testing

 There are no rules for how test files must be placed.
 However, we recommend that you establish placement rules in advance so that you can quickly understand where the test files are located.

-In this document, we will place the test files corresponding to the classes in the app directory in the tests/app directory.
+In this document, the test files corresponding to the classes in the app directory will be placed in the tests/app directory.
 To test a new library, app/Libraries/Foo.php, you would create a new file at tests/app/Libraries/FooTest.php:

 <?php